These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 A. During an Armed Forces Day Communications Test

-When is the transmission of codes or ciphers allowed to hide the meaning of a message transmitted by an amateur station?
+When is the transmission of codes or ciphers that hide the meaning of a message allowed by an amateur station?

 C. Only when transmitting control commands to space stations or radio control craft